ps1899/Modified-ResNet-Architecture/README.md

 # Goal
-In this mini-project, we are tasked with coming up with a modified residual network (ResNet) architecture with the highest test accuracy on the CIFAR-10 image classification dataset, under the constraint that your model has nomore than 5 million parameters.
+In this mini-project, we are tasked with coming up with a modified residual network (ResNet) architecture with the highest test accuracy on the CIFAR-10 image classification dataset, under the constraint that model should have no more than 5 million parameters.

 ## Overview